Prospective Residents & Fellows

 PGY-4: $350 stipend to attend conferences, if presenting at a conference: $850

-In the PGY-4 year, the Kaufman Board Review Course (Neurology for Psychiatrists) is paid for.
+In the PGY-4 year, the Beat the Boards Review Course is paid by the department.

 Four weeks of vacation time are allowed each year.
 Vacation time must be scheduled in advance.